-Although the trademark lacking of distinctiveness of the trademarks, certain trademarks can be approved for registration through obtaining distinctiveness.
+Although the trademark lacking the distinctiveness of the trademarks, certain trademarks can be approved for registration through obtaining distinctiveness.
 This is the relativity of dismissal and it is not absolutely non-negotiable.
-Some of the seemingly lack of distinctiveness marks can be clearly publicized by the relevant public through a large amount of publicity and use.
-As the popularity continues to increase, the distinction between them as trademarks is gradually increasing.
+Some of the seeming lack of distinctiveness marks can be clearly publicized by the relevant public through a large amount of publicity and use.
+As popularity continues to increase, the distinction between them as trademarks is gradually increasing.
 You can obtain distinctiveness through use and eventually obtain the trademark right.

 For example, “Water-soluble C100” under Nongfu Springs, Nongfu Springs first applied for registration of “water-soluble C100” as a trademark in 2008, but was rejected by the Trademark Office for lack of distinctiveness, and Nongfu Spring Co., Ltd’s appeal was dismissed, the trademark was invalid.
 The company continued to invest a large number of advertisements to promote “water-soluble C100” and continued to apply for “water-soluble C100” trademark during the publicity process.
 After several rejections and review procedures, the final Trademark Office determined that the trademark was highly publicized for publicity and use, with the distinctiveness required by the trademark, the trademark was finally approved.